 About 70% of the stories we review fail to satisfy this criterion.

 - It’s not good enough to say, “The cost is much lower than the invasive procedures.”
 What is that cost?
 How much lower?

 - Do insurance policies cover the intervention?

 - It may be difficult to estimate costs of an experimental approach early in its development.
-But can you at least cite costs of existing alternatives?
-Is the new approach comparable to other approaches whose costs you can cite?
-Our rule of thumb: If it’s not too early to talk about how well something might work, then its not too early to start discussing what it may cost.
+But a media message can at least cite costs of existing alternatives.
+If the new approach is comparable to other approaches then the cost of the alternative methods could be cited.
+Our rule of thumb: If it’s not too early to talk about how well something might work, then it’s not too early to start discussing what it may cost.

 Criterion #2 Does the story adequately quantify the benefits of the treatment/test/product/procedure?

 We expect stories to give readers some sense a quantitative estimate – of the scope of the potential benefit.
 Many stories: